 Marriage is difficult and once that fact is accepted, the fact that marriage is difficult no longer matters.
 Sometimes, due to the nature of false ego, there may be tremendous conflict and disagreement between husband and wife but if, in this darkness, their mutual commitment to their relationship prevails, that commitment can carry their relationship beyond its troubles to greater intimacy.
 When quitting is not an option and is not justified, the alternative-sooner or later-is overcoming the difficulty.
 Difficulties are inevitable, but overcoming them-not quitting-is optional and requires our discipline, courage and wisdom.
 Our reward is to again resonate, to grow in kindness, in trust and in trustworthiness.
 Problems and conflict are not an opportunity to quit but to move forward, to become unstuck.
 As Krishna is mystical, so non-negotiable commitment to His service is also mystical because, by His grace, we can deal with a problem when we take responsibility for it.
 When the Lord sends us a test, He simultaneously gives us the ability to pass that test if we so desire.
 “The Lord is so kind to His devotee that when severely testing him the Lord gives him the necessary strength to be tolerant and to continue to remain a glorious devotee.”
 (SB 8.22.29-30)

-Srila Bhaktisiddhanta Sarasvati Thakur spoke on Marriage is difficult and once that fact is accepted, the fact that marriage is difficult no longer matters remaining committed despite obstacles in his last speech to the members of the Gaudiya Math, delivered on December 23, 1936.
+Srila Bhaktisiddhanta Sarasvati Thakur spoke on difficulties in his last speech to the members of the Gaudiya Math, delivered on December 23, 1936.
 He said, “Living in this world one has to face many kinds of difficulties.
 It is not our job to try and remove those difficulties.
 Nor should they depress us.
 We have no attachment or hostility towards anyone in this world.
 All arrangements of this world are temporary.
 Everyone has an indispensable need for the Absolute Truth.
 May all of you with one goal and in harmony with each other, attain the right to serve the original asraya-vigraha [Krishna].”

 We become a husband or a wife as a service to Krishna.
 Difficulties are not a reason to stop that service or to become discouraged.
 They are an opportunity, however painful, to serve with fewer conditions.
 In the end, that self-sacrifice becomes self-enhancement because, for a devotee, sacrifice is an offering to please the Lord.
 Sacrifice is the surrender of something desirable for the sake of something having a higher claim.
 We surrender so that we can please Srila Prabhupada.